ElectronicCats/CatWAN_Farmer/README.md

-# CatWAN Barn by Electronic Cats
+# CatWAN Farmer by Electronic Cats

-CatWAN Barn, a grower's water saving project
+CatWAN Farmer, a grower's water saving project

 Monitoring soil moisture at different depths to determine when to irrigate, and - more importantly - how much water is needed.
 Save 25%!